How To Cook Couscous in a Rice Cooker

 Couscous is a type of small, round granule made from wheat flour and water.
 It originates from North Africa where it’s traditionally served with lamb or goat stew.
 It has been gaining popularity in the United States over the past few years because it can be eaten like rice.
 The great thing about couscous is that it’s already cooked and ready to eat, making it an easy way for busy people to prepare a healthy meal.

-Couscous is an amazing and versatile ingredient that can add flavor and texture to any dish.
+Couscous is an amazing and versatile ingredient that can add flavor, texture, and water to any dish.
 With its light and fluffy texture, it absorbs flavors like a sponge, making it an excellent alternative to traditional rice or pasta side dishes.
 Plus, couscous is incredibly easy to prepare, and you can make it in a rice cooker in just a few minutes!

 Not only is couscous a great addition to salads, stews, and soups, but it can also be served as a main dish or a side dish at your next dinner party with friends.
 You can experiment with different flavors and spices to make it even more delicious.